About Jim

 My other non-musical life is that as a professional mental health worker.
 I’m a licensed mental health counselor who has worked in mental health care for 30 years who currently is a director of a large Indianapolis-based mental health center.
 I also managed to be “all but dissertation” in counseling psychology.

-Last, the past 10 years has found me trying to reconcile the dual mental health and music careers through looking at a musical instruction pedagogy geared toward adult learners and the barriers that keep them perpetual beginners.
-The Richter Mandolin Camp with Don Julin will enter its 12th year in 2023, continuing to focus very specifically on this approach to instruction.
+The past 10 years has found me trying to reconcile the dual mental health and music career.
+I’ve focused on musical instruction pedagogy geared toward adult learners and the barriers that keep them perpetual beginners.
+The Richter Mandolin Camp with Don Julin enters its 11th year in 2024, continuing to focus very specifically on this approach to instruction.